ctlearn-project/ctlearn/README.rst

 Training
 ^^^^^^^^

-Set training parameters such as the training/validation split, the number of validations to run, and how often to evaluate on the validation set, as well as hyperparameters including the base learning rate and optimizer.
+Set training parameters such as the training/validation split, the number of epochs to run, as well as hyperparameters including the base learning rate and optimizer.

 Prediction
 ^^^^^^^^^^